cypress-io/cypress-documentation/content/guides/component-testing/getting-started.md

 ## What is Component Testing

-In the context of a web application, we call Component Testing the action of running assertion on a component in isolation.
-The best example would be a tabs component.
-It can be done with a node testing framework like `jest` or `mocha` using a completely virtualized browser called [JSDom](https://github.com/jsdom/jsdom).
-This is the most common way of running tests on your components in isolation.
+_Definition: Running tests on a component in isolation._

+Usually, we run tests with a node testing framework like `jest` or `mocha`.
+In the most common way, we render the components in a virtualized browser called [JSDom](https://github.com/jsdom/jsdom).

-With Cypress Component Testing, you achieve the same goal of testing a component in isolation.
-Though, instead of having your components rendering inside the terminal only, it actually renders in an instance of a real browser.
-Since you can see the components you are testing, it is easier to know what you want to test.
-Since the tests are visual, they are easier to debug.
+With Cypress Component Testing, we achieve the same goal: testing a component in isolation.
+Though, instead of having our components rendering inside the terminal only, hiding their final form, we actually render them in an instance of a real browser.
+Since we can see the components we are writing tests for, it is easier to know what we want to test.
+Since the tests are visual, they are easier to debug when they fail.

-In practice, Cypress Component Testing diverges very little from its big brother end-to-end testing.
+Cypress Component Testing is very similar to its big brother end-to-end testing.
-The two notable differences are:
+The notable differences are:

 - We do not navigate to a page to run the tests against.
 No need to call `cy.visit()` anymore at the beginning of a test.
 - Instead, Cypress provides a blank canvas where we can `mount` our components in isolation.